Education and training of research staff

 Amsterdam UMC Doctoral School

-The Amsterdam UMC Doctoral School offers various courses and training activities that may support your research project.
+The Amsterdam UMC Doctoral School offers various courses and training activities designed to support your research project, available via the SDB learning platform.
 Unless indicated otherwise, the courses are free for PhD candidates.
 Amsterdam UMC employees can also register, subject to availability.

 Courses are scheduled for the year, so early registration is recommended as some modules may reach full capacity.